Maxwell Acosty

-Boadu Maxwell Acosty (born 10 September 1991) is an Italian-Ghanaian professional footballer who plays as a winger for K League 1 club Suwon Samsung Bluewings.
+Boadu Maxwell Acosty (born 10 September 1991) is a Ghanaian professional footballer who plays as a winger for Italian Serie D club Tuttocuoio.

-Club career
+Career

-AC Reggiana 1919
+Reggiana

 Acosty started his youth and senior career with Italian club Reggiana in the 2008–09 Lega Pro Prima Divisione season before going on to sign for Fiorentina in July 2009.

-ACF Fiorentina
+Fiorentina

-Acosty made his Serie A debut for Fiorentina on January 22, 2012, in a match against Cagliari when he came on as a substitute in the 64th minute for teammate Adem Ljajić.
+Acosty made his Serie A debut for Fiorentina on 22 January 2012, in a match against Cagliari when he came on as a substitute in the 64th minute for teammate Adem Ljajić.

 FC Anyang

 After having played for HNK Rijeka in the Croatian First Football League between 2017 and 2020, Acosty joined Korean second division side FC Anyang in February 2020 as free transfer.